After winning state title in 2023, Cape Central senior swimmer aims fo...

 "Because we were training long course, I would do a lot of stroke work underwater, which really helps," Theall said.
 "It really translates to your races, go farther underwater and stuff like that."

 With Theall leading the way, the Tigers have won eight of their last 11 events.
-Theall and Kent Sheridan were double winners during their 86-64 against a short-handed Jackson team that was missing their best swimmer.
+Theall and Kent Sheridan were double winners during their 86-64 win against a short-handed Jackson team missing its best swimmer.

-The Tigers return to their temporary home on Oct.
+The Tigers return to their temporary home Oct.
 21 for the Rec Relays, held at the SEMO Recreation Center.

 Connect with the Southeast Missourian Newsroom: